Fusion-Party-Aus/Formal-Documents/Constitution.md

    a) subject to sub-rule (3), each Member who is entitled to vote has one vote;

-   2. Members may vote personally or by proxy; and
+   b) Members may vote personally or by proxy; and

-   3. except in the case of a special resolution, the question must be decided on a majority of votes.
+   c) except in the case of a special resolution, the question must be decided on a majority of votes.

 2. If votes are divided equally on a question, the chairperson of the meeting has a second or casting vote.